oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

 6. Return to the **Login** panel on the Robot window, click within the **Username locator** field, and select **Target a page element** ![Target a page element button](images/robot-taget-page-button.png).

-    > The rest of the workshop requires the Robot Designer Extension.
-This extension is used for Targeting and Recording, which allow you to harness the power of control and power of the low-code capabilities.
+    > **Note**: The rest of the workshop requires the **Robot Designer Extension** on your Chrome browser.
+This extension is used for Targeting and Recording, which allows you to harness the power of control and power of the low-code capabilities.
+This extension must be installed in order to build robots.

-    The extension allows you to create targets, which identify the HTML elements that a robot interacts with.
-If you see below message, then complete the extension installation before proceeding to the next step.
+7. If you see below message while following the previous step, then complete the extension installation.
 After installing the browser extension, we can start creating targets when adding actions to a robot.

     ![Browser extension not detected](images/robot-designer_browser-extension-missing.png)

-7. Follow these steps to install the Browser Extension:
+    Follow these steps to install the Browser Extension:

     * Click on the **Download browser extension** button and wait for the download to complete.
     * Navigate to the location of the downloaded ZIP file, such as your **Downloads** folder.
-    * Move the ZIP file to a dedicated local folder such as ```Users\<user>\RPA\plugin```
+    * Move the ZIP file to a local folder of your choice, such as ```Users\<user>\RPA\plugin```
-    * Extract the ZIP file in the RPA-plugin folder.
+    * Extract the ZIP file to the designated plugin folder.
     * In Google Chrome, open the **Extensions** menu, and select **Manage Extensions**.
     * Make sure you are in **Developer mode** using the slider on the top right corner.
     * On the **Extensions** page, select **Load unpacked**.
     * Navigate to the folder containing the unzipped files, select the *target* folder, and click on **Select Folder**.

-    This loads the Robot Extension in your Chrome browser.
+    This installs the Robot Extension in your Chrome browser.

     ![Loaded Robot extension](images/robot-extension_loaded.png " ")

-    Close this tab and return to the Robot.
+    Close the **Extensions** tab and return to the Robot.
 Click **Save**, reopen the project and return to the previous step.

-    > **Note**: If the browser does not load the extension, then save all your work and restart the browser window.
-Next, navigate to the Robot and reopen the Login action.
+    > **Note**: If the extension fails to load, then save all your work and restart the browser window.
+Next, navigate to the Robot and reopen the **Login** action.

 8. On the **Target a page element** panel, select the target browser window to the Oracle Fusion login page.
 The title will be `Sign In`.